User Guide

 - If multiple commands are possible with the current input, autocomplete only completes up to the longest matching prefix. e.g. pressing

-. - If the current input is invalid, command suggestions will not be shown.
+Tabafterliswill autocomplete the command tolist_, since there are two commands (list_contactandlist_task) that start withlis. - If the current input is invalid, command suggestions will not be shown.
 The current input will also turn red to alert you.

 - Autocomplete does not guarantee a valid command, unless the given syntax is followed.